StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 1. `models`, contains most used Stan models,
 2. `notebooks`, used to store Pluto notebooks and
-3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinking/StatitsticalRethinkingStan.jl reposotory)
+3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinking/StatitsticalRethinkingStan.jl repository)

 The `data` directory is only used for lcally generated data.
 All data files are stored and maintained in StatisticalRethinking.jl.